YingLiu4203/LearningKivy/Ch02 Hello World/The Hello World Application.md

 are in the (`./source/0203`)[./source/0203] folder.

 ## No Magic
-There is no magic happened in the above Kv file example.
+There is no magic in the above Kv file example.
 Here is what happened to the Kv file:

 * When Kivy starts, it creates a `HelloWorldApp` instance and tries